Liouvillian Spectral Transition in Noisy Quantum Many-Body Scars: A. Liouvillian perturbation theory

-\section{A3.
+The results of perturbation theory of the PXP model are plotted in Fig.~(\ref{figSpxp}) against the numerical results for the same system size.
+While the full result is in good agreement with numerics, we see that dropping the quadratic term in Eq.~(\ref{eq:pxpdissipator}), shown in panel (b), already captures the spectral transitions.
+In fact, in this case we see the transitions become sharply defined, reminiscent of the CL model in the main text.
+This is not a coincidence since the perturbed PXP Liouvillian without the quadratic term obeys the $\mathbb{PT}$ symmetry, which is generated by the superoperator $\mathcal{T}_{-}$,

+where $\mathcal{K}$ is the complex-conjugation superoperator.
+Conversely, we do not observe any spectral transitions if we only consider the quadratic term and discard the linear term -- see panel (c) in Fig.~(\ref{figSpxp}).
+This suggests that for models like PXP, the spectral transition experienced by QMBS Liouvillian eigenvalues is not due to spontaneous breaking of an exact symmetry generated by $\mathcal{T}_{-}$.

+\subsection{A3.
 Scaling behavior}

-From the perspective of perturbation theory, the LPTS breaking phenomenon originates from the competition between dissipation $\gamma_{\mathrm{eff}}\mathcal{D}^\prime$ and the self-energy $\mathcal{E}$, as summarized in Fig.~\ref{fig:selfenergy}.
-We can estimate the typical LPTS breaking point:
+From the perspective of perturbation theory, the spectral transition phenomenon originates from the competition between dissipation $\gamma_{\mathrm{eff}}\mathcal{D}^\prime$ and the self-energy $\mathcal{E}$, as summarized in Fig.~\ref{fig:selfenergy}.
+We can estimate the typical Liouvillian spectral transition point: